SpikeInterface/spikeinterface/doc/index.rst

 - run many popular, semi-automatic spike sorters.
 - post-process sorted datasets
 - compare and benchmark spike sorting outputs.
-- compute quliy metrics to validate and curate spike sorting outputs
+- compute quality metrics to validate and curate spike sorting outputs
 - visualize recordings and spike sorting outputs.
 - export report and export to phy with one line

 **NEWS**

 - New SpikeInterface major release!
-Version 0.90.0 is will be out soon!
+Version 0.90.0 is out!

   * breaks backward compatility with 0.10/0.11/0.12/0.13 series
-  * will be released in summer 2021
+  * has been released on 31st July 2021
   * is not a metapackage anymore
   * doesn't depend on spikeextractors/spiketoolkit/spikesorters/spikecomparison/spikewidgets sub-packages

+  Please see the release notes here: :ref:`release0.90.0`

 .. toctree::